hmchen47/DataScience/RefCards/NeuralNets.md

     + quickly tested

 + __REMARK 6.__ the amount of regularization must be balanced for each dataset and architecture
-  + the value of weight decay: key knob to tune regularization against the regualrization from an increasing learning rate
+  + the value of weight decay: key knob to tune regularization against the regularization from an increasing learning rate
   + other regularization generally fixed
-  + weight decay changed easily when experitmenting with maximum learning rate and stepsize values
+  + weight decay changed easily when experimenting with maximum learning rate and stepsize values

 ### Overview